Making a release¶

 We recommend using a GPG signing key to sign the tag.

-Publish the both release tag and the master branch
+Publish both the release tag and the main branch

-$ git push origin ${release} && \ git push origin master
+$ git push origin $release && \ git push origin main

 Add a